 5 Huge Health Mistakes I Made On My Healing Journey

-Healthy living isn’t easy.
-Especially when you’re being bombarded with so much conflicting information about health and nutrition.
+Healthy living isn’t easy, especially when you’re bombarded with conflicting information about health and nutrition.
 I’ve had to learn the hard way that not all health advice is good advice.
 Keep reading to discover five huge health mistakes I made on my healing journey.

 Healing is not linear.
-True healing involves many ups and many downs.
-And my healing journey isn’t any different.
+True healing involves many ups and downs, and my healing journey is no different.

-I’ve shared my story many times before but in a nutshell – I lived with depression, anxiety, joint pain, insomnia, hair loss, and so much more for over 10 years.
-I was finally diagnosed with Hashimoto’s in 2018 which started me on my healing journey.
+I’ve shared my story many times before, but in a nutshell—I lived with depression, anxiety, joint pain, insomnia, hair loss, and so much more for over ten years.
+I was finally diagnosed with Hashimoto’s in 2018, which started me on my healing journey.

 Instead of taking medication that I believed would have only suppressed my symptoms rather than heal me, I decided to seek out natural alternatives in hopes of getting to the root cause and truly healing my body.